duchuy1612/OSTEP-Homeworks/Chapter 9 - Proportional Sharing/README.md

     $ ./lottery.py -s 3 -j 3 -c
     ```

-2. Now run with two specific jobs: each of length 10, but one (job 0) with just 1 ticket and the other (job 1) with 100 (e.g., `-l 10:1,10:100`).
+Question 2 : Now run with two specific jobs: each of length 10, but one (job 0) with just 1 ticket and the other (job 1) with 100 (e.g., `-l 10:1,10:100`).
 What happens when the number of tickets is so imbalanced?
 Will job 0 ever run before job 1 completes?
 How often?
 In general, what does such a ticket imbalance do to the behavior of lottery scheduling?

     ```
     $ ./lottery.py -l 10:1,10:100 -c
     ```

-    Job 1 will have more opportunities to run.

-    1/100

-    Not fair for the lower tickets jobs.
+    - Công việc 1 sẽ có nhiều cơ hội để chạy hơn.
+Công việc 1 có xác suất chạy lớn hơn 100 lần so với công việc 0.
+    - Sự thiếu cân bằng này sẽ khiến cho các công việc có số phiếu nhỏ hơn khó có cơ hội chạy.

-3. When running with two jobs of length 100 and equal ticket allocations of 100 (`-l 100:100,100:100`), how unfair is the scheduler?
+Question 3 : When running with two jobs of length 100 and equal ticket allocations of 100 (`-l 100:100,100:100`), how unfair is the scheduler?
 Run with some different random seeds to determine the (probabilistic) answer; let unfairness be determined by how much earlier one job finishes than the other.

     ```
     $ ./lottery.py -s 0 -l 100:100,100:100 -c